Not everyone chooses to name their flock but if you want to, you're in luck. Because I've dug out over 100 of the most popular chicken names for you!

 Don't be offended if your name is in here and you're only 26!
 These are particularly popular names for chickens which were common in my grandmother's generation - and many of them are popular again now!

-Harry Potter is a popular source of names for chickens, and so are Jane Austen's novels - and anything in between.
+And don't forget books!
+Currently, Harry Potter is a popular source of names for chickens, and so are Jane Austen's novels.
+Anything in between goes, too!

 The first one was my dad's name for me when I was little, so, you know - memories.